Zen Tigers and Strawberry Moments

 “One grain of sand at a time… one task at a time”.
 Pace yourself.

 If we tackle our work life in this way, then we can go on and on, healthily and productively.
+And if we deal with our personal problems, our worries, in this way, one at a time (in written form – so we can see them clearly, and think about them clearly) – then we can worry constructively (and much more briefly!)
 To illustrate this point, Dale Carnegie presents this quotation:

 ‘Anyone can carry his/her burden, however, hard, until nightfall.
 Anyone can do his/her work, however hard, for one day.
 Anyone can live sweetly, patiently, lovingly, purely, till the sun goes down.
 And this is all that life really means’.
 Robert Louis Stevenson.